j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

   - Probably a small number of packages as well. `pip install` is your friend.
 - [bedtools](http://bedtools.readthedocs.org/en/latest/)
   - Also available on the CHPC cluster.

+---

 #### Sections
 - [Calling the SEs](#se-calling)
 - [Determine Discrete SEs](#determine-discrete-ses)
 - [Get SE Signal](#get-se-signal-for-each-sample)
 - [Intersect with broad K4ME3 Peaks](#intersect-with-broad-k4me3-peaks)
 - [Create genome wide plots to display differences between samples](#genome-wide-plots)
-  - This is particularly good for comparing to the CNV plots.
+  - This is particularly good for comparing to the CNV plots and finding correlation between samples.

 ---